 Even a minor slip and fall accident at a place like Smokey Bones can lead to serious damages.
 If employees at the business are not careful to prevent and remove hazards, customers can slip and fall in the eating area, the bathroom, or even outside in the parking lot.
 If you were hurt at one of these restaurants, you may be entitled to financial recovery.
 The first step is speaking with a Smokey Bones slip and fall lawyer in Georgia.

-For over 20 years, we at John Foy & Associates have been helping our clients get the compensation they need and deserve.
+For over 20 years, Georgia slip and fall accident lawyers have been helping our clients get the compensation they need and deserve.
 We firmly believe you should not have to pay for the costs of an accident you didn’t cause.
 To get help with your case and have any questions, answered, contact us at (404) 400-4000 or online and we’ll give you a FREE consultation to get started.

 What to Know About Smokey Bones in Georgia